-The ENCODE defined processing pipelines are designed to create high-quality, consistent, and reproducible data.
+The ENCODE Data Coordinating Center Uniform Processing Pipelines are designed to create high-quality, consistent, and reproducible data.
 Pipelines are composed of discrete steps that can represent an algorithm, a software tool, or a file format manipulation.
 These steps are applied to the primary data (generated from an experimental assay) to produce visualizable data.
-The ENCODE Data Coordinating Center has developed data processing pipelines for major assay types generated by the project: RNA-seq (RNA-sequencing) for long and short RNA insert sizes, RAMPAGE1 for transcription start sites, ChIP-seq (Chromatin Immunoprecipitation followed by sequencing) against transcription factors and histone modifications, and WGBS (whole-genome bisulfite sequencing) for DNA methylation analysis.
+The ENCODE Data Coordinating Center has developed data processing pipelines for major assay types generated by the project: RNA-seq, RAMPAGE1, ChIP-seq, DNase-seq, ATAC-seq2 , and WGBS.

 All data processing pipeline code is available from the ENCODE DCC github, and the pipelines can be run interactively from a featured project on the DNAnexus cloud-computing platform.
 To learn more, select a specific pipeline.

 A processing pipeline is a set of analysis steps that may be versioned as changes are made to the code and software components.
 Entire pipelines may also be versioned.